spring-epfl/iccwd/README.md

 We provide the code to download images of ICCWD and evaluate three different minor detection methods on it.

-The code can be run on a commodity laptop and does not require specific compute, as it queries external APIs.
+The code can be run on a commodity laptop with 8 or more cores and does not require specific compute, as it queries external APIs.

 ## Dataset download